 How does a mass air flow sensor work?

 You can find the mass air flow sensor in all cars, and it is located before the engine intake manifold.
 It is also close to the air filter.
 As already explained, it helps measure the airflow and temperature of your car.
 This function is essential as it communicates with the car’s control unit that collects all parameters and information of your engine through an electrical signal.

 The sensor contains a fine platinum wire (hot wire) that heats up to 200°C while your car engine runs.
 For the sensor to work optimally, it must maintain this temperature whenever your car runs.
 Subsequently, if your car engine receives less or more air, the temperature will either drop more or less because of the cooling effect of the airflow.
 The more air, the more cooling your engine receives.

 How to know a faulty mass air flow sensor?

-Before we dive into how to clean mass air flow sensor chevy Silverado, there are symptoms that indicate that your mass air flow sensor is faulty.
-These are common symptoms that show you something is wrong with your car and require fixing.
+Before we dive deeper, there are symptoms that indicate that your mass air flow sensor is faulty.
+These are common symptoms that show you something is wrong with your car and requires fixing.

 - The engine hiccups

 - Jerking and hesitation during acceleration